Fogo Island Inn's unique design was inspired by traditional Atlantic Canadian outport architecture.

 One of Fogo Island Inn's four artist studios: Long Studio

-A stay at Fogo Island Inn is a personal invitation to become part of a centuries-old culture, to fish for mackerel as the islander’s ancestors did, to forage for wild berries and mushrooms, to watch boat builders or bakers at work in their homes, to sit back and listen to the lilt of local music.
+A stay at Fogo Island Inn is a personal invitation to become part of a centuries-old culture, to fish for cod as the islander’s ancestors did, to forage for wild berries, to watch boat builders or bakers at work, to sit back and listen to the lilt of local music.
 You are a guest of the whole island here, and whether you spend your days hiking amid raw and beautiful coastal scenery or sketching it with a local artist, the experience is enhanced by the vibrant culture the lodge was built to protect.

-Enter a daring idea to build a lodge that combines contemporary and traditional design, that would exist in symbiosis with the local community, employing its people, celebrating its traditions, and offering guests an honest, authentic experience with an outport culture that remains little changed over the centuries.
+Enter a daring idea to build a lodge that belongs to the local people—a social business that funnels all surplus profits back into Fogo Island.
+The Inn would exist in symbiosis with the local community, employing its people, celebrating its traditions, and offering guests an honest, authentic experience with an outport culture that remains little changed over the centuries.
 The result has been a wonderful renaissance of traditional woodworking, weaving, quilting, and other crafts, and the once-threatened community now thrives—precisely by embracing the customs that define them.

 The mission of Fogo Island Inn is to foster economic and social benefits for the communities of Fogo Island and neighboring Change Islands.
 The lodge itself is an expression of the traditional skills and crafts of the local people, showcased in a new and contemporary way.

-The inn’s unique Community Host program engages an ever-expanding group of local people as experts to introduce guests to island life.
-Shorefast Foundation, the registered charity of Canada that established the lodge, has also developed a micro-lending program to support local entrepreneurs in developing new small businesses.
-Local favorites such as Growlers Ice Cream Shop, Nicole’s Café, and the Ketanja boat tours are all beneficiaries of the fund.
-All surpluses from the inn are reinvested back into the community.
+The Inn's unique Community Host program engages an ever-expanding group of local people as experts to introduce guests to island life.
+Shorefast, the registered charity of Canada that established the lodge, has also developed a micro-lending program to support local entrepreneurs in developing new small businesses.
+Local favorites such as Growlers Ice Cream Shop and the Ketanja boat tours are all beneficiaries of the fund.
+All surpluses from the Inn are reinvested back into the community.
 Learn more here.

 Want to plan the trip of your dreams?
 Create a custom trip around this lodge.